 - Download the Vision Language Context-Based Classification model.

-Note: This model requires an internet connection to work.
+This model requires an internet connection if you're using OpenAI's vision language models.
 The data used for classification, including the imagery and possible class labels, will be shared with OpenAI.
+However, if you are using the Llama Vision model, it operates locally and does not require an internet connection, ensuring that your data remains on your machine without being shared externally. - Click Add

 data to add an image to the Contents pane.